 The business value of a good user experience

 One of the key benefits of a good user experience is the return on investment (ROI) — it’s the main parameter that contributes to the final results of the project.
 As an example, we will take some of the visually attractive designs from Dribbble, which are most aesthetically pleasing and eye-catching, but in the end, the functionality of such a design is questionable.
-Most often, while working on a dribbble shots, the focus of the designer is not on the user and the experience, but on making the shot look nice, while UX itself is not thought through.
+Most often, while working on a Dribbble shots, the focus of the designer is not on the user and the experience, but on making the shot look nice, while UX itself is not thought through.
 Even the UI choices are unrealistic since most often there’s almost no way that the approach to components design would function in the real world and development.
-From the perspective of a UX designer, it is often clear that there was no consciousness of working for a specific persona, using the real libraries and design patterns, and thinking if the feature would be executable in the real development.
-Those kinds of dribbble shots can be very appealing and memorable, but when it comes to product design, this approach oftentimes wouldn’t work for the real person that could be using the product.
-On the other hand, if you focus on UX only, your interface can look unattractive, which can also make your users turn to competition.
-The point is, one can’t function without the other, and neither one side of design should be undervalued.
+From the perspective of a UX designer, it is often clear that there was no consciousness of working for a specific persona, using real libraries and design patterns, and thinking if the feature would be executable in real development.
+Those kinds of Dribbble shots can be very appealing and memorable, but when it comes to product design, this approach oftentimes wouldn’t work for the real person that could be using the product.
+On the other hand, if you focus on UX only, your interface can look unattractive, which can also make your users turn to the competition.
+The point is, one can’t function without the other, and neither side of the design should be undervalued.

-What makes design successful?
+What makes a design successful?

 The main purpose of design is to solve problems and help both companies and real people to accomplish their purposes and needs.
 Designers are expected to be responsible for measuring good user experience and testing design to collect and demonstrate the results of its use — you can’t just make a design without following its results.
 Such research used to be too expensive, but today there’s a large number of services that offer various research methods.
 These days, online surveys are the cheapest and most effective method as data can be collected fast and automatically, and as awareness of the values of UX in companies is growing around the world, budgets for such research are increasing.